Writers, Robots, and Remote Work: Cheating in the Age of COVID-19

 The Exposure Conundrum

-An interesting feature of businesses engaged in activities that aren’t very palatable to the general public—such as essay-for-hire services—is that they face a particular challenge when it comes to growth: they need more people to know that they exist, but only the right people and none of the wrong.
+An interesting feature of businesses engaged in activities that aren’t very palatable to the general public—such as essay-for-hire services—is that they face a particular challenge when it comes to growth: they need more people to know that they exist, but only the right people and nobody else.
 To most companies, advertising money spent on unlikely conversions is—at worst—money down the drain.
 To these businesses, it’s money spent actively undermining their own interests.

 To put this into concrete terms, let’s consider Essays & Co., a small endeavor looking to provide completed term papers to overstressed students.
 They’ve found some localized success at a single school—perhaps a college their young founders are attending—but are looking to grow.
 As with any rowdy new upstart, Essays & Co. would like to get the word out and bring more students into its customer base.
 Normally, brand awareness would be their first success metric, with plenty of tried-and-true methods of achieving it at their disposal—product placement, billboards, TV spots, and so on.
 But unlike a normal business, Essays & Co. doesn’t want to tell everyone about their product.
 Doing so would invite regulatory scrutiny, parental rage, and countermeasures by suspicious teachers that negate the product’s own value.